hoseinkh/Matrix_Factorization_Alternating_Least_Squares/README.md

 ## Task:

 The goal is to derive latent representation of the user and item feature vectors.
 The (predicted) ratings that a user gives to an item is the inner product of user's latent vector and the item's latent vector.
+We use alternating least squares for training.

 We use the 20 million MovieLens data set available on [Kaggle](https://www.kaggle.com/grouplens/movielens-20m-dataset).
 Though, for practical implementation on a pc we shrink this dataset.